ShawnChenXHC/report/report-draft.md

 **Figure 2.0: The Project List Filters**

 Several filter controls between the two filters are very much similar, if not exactly the same.
-Take, for example, the "Regions" filter control.
+Take, for example, the "Probability" filter control.
 In both filter panels, a click on the little white box with the "plus" symbol will open an overlay.
 The user can then make their selection in the overlay, click "Save," and see their selection show up in the box (Figure 2.1).

 **[INSERT FIGURE 2.1]**
-**Figure 2.1: The "Regions" filter control in action Project List Filters; the exact behaviour occurs in Management Report Filters**
+**Figure 2.1: The "Probability" filter control in action Project List Filters;
+the exact behaviour occurs in Management Report Filters**

 As a result of their similarities in behaviour, one would expect that these two filters controls also share similar implementations.
 This, however, is not the case.
-The "Regions" filter in Project List Filters is implemented through what the author would like to call as the `$.list_filter()` strategy.
+The "Probability" filter in Project List Filters is implemented through what the author would like to call as the `$.list_filter()` strategy.
 The details of this strategy is too lengthy to be described here, but it is roughly as follows:

 1. Choose a DOM element to be used as a list filter, initialize it by calling `$(selector).list_filter()`, where `selector` is a selector string